yzheng3/DECDG_Data_Scientist/README.md

 # DECDG_Data_Scientist
-This is a repository for the DECDG data scientist position exercise.
+This is a repository for the data scientist position exercise.
 It includes three documents.